MBH-Alex/16s-Sequence-Data-Analysis-with-QIIME2-and-VSEARCH/QIIME2/Detailed Script Explanations/Taxonomy Script Explained.md

 * `#SBATCH --time=02:00:00`: This sets the maximum run time to 2 hours.
 * `#SBATCH --mem=60G`: This allocates 60 GB of memory for the job.
 * `#SBATCH --mail-type=begin,end`: This configures email notifications to be sent at the beginning and end of the job.
-* `#SBATCH --mail-user=alex.kidangathazhe@gmail.com`: This specifies the email address to send notifications to.
+* `#SBATCH --mail-user=`: This specifies the email address to send notifications to.
 2. Load Qiime2 Module
 * `module load QIIME2/2021.8`: This line loads the Qiime2 module, making Qiime2 commands available for use.
 3. Download Classifier